Last Updated on

 No. The Rifleman series scopes are unique in the fact that they use friction windage and elevation adjustments instead of the familiar MOA click style turrets.
 While this may be a big deal breaker for you, just remember that although the turrets don’t have positive clicks, you can always fine tune the turrets better for more precise adjustments.

 Also, since adjustments are made with the coin-slot style mechanism, your zero is going to stay put – no matter what.
 There will be no accidental bumping or clicking of the turrets.
 If you really can’t get past this feature, spend a few bucks more on the VX-1 4-12X40.
-If you want to stay in the low $200 price range, and possibly less, the previously reviewed VX-1 3-9X40 will also be an awesome option.
+If you want to stay in the low $200 price range, and possibly less, the VX-Freedom 3-9X40 will also be an awesome option.

 Surprisingly it doesn’t!
 While most other optics manufacturers are trending towards throwing in the caps with the scope purchase, it seems that Leupold isn’t keeping up with the style.
 Even a basic cap cover like what’s thrown in with the VX-1 would be sufficient, but they don’t send anything at all.